artemis-sbs/LegendaryMissions/mkdocs/docs/hosting/setup.json.md

 0 is unlimited any other values is the number of minutes the mission will last.
 Pausing the mission will also pause this timer.

+The remote admin screen can be used to pause the game.

 ### player_ships
 A list of Player ships names, side and hull keys

 You could add or reduce the number of options. e.g. Operators may Only want one player ship.